-The Island of Española, located at the southern edge of the Galapagos archipelago, is among the oldest islands within the archipelago.
-With 300 million years of existence, the diameter of the island is approximately 60 Km2 with a very flat topography and no recent volcanic activity has been observed.
-Due to its aridity and the lack of fresh water sources, Española results in an inhospitable island for human settlements; nevertheless, it truly is a heaven for marine birds.
-Its strategic location makes Española an island with a high percentage of endemic fauna.
-Its flora, however, has had a historic alteration because of the feral goats introduced to the island in 1885-1985.
+The Island of Española, located at the southeastern edge of the Galapagos Archipelago, is among the oldest islands within the archipelago at around 300 million years old.
+Due to its age and location relative to the hot spot, it is no longer volcanically active.
+It is about 60 km² of relatively flat topography.
+Due to its aridity and the lack of fresh water sources, Española is an inhospitable island for human settlements.
+Nevertheless, it truly is a heaven for sea birds; most of the 12,000 pairs of albatrosses worldwide nest and reproduce here.
+In addition, its strategic location allows for a high percentage of endemic fauna.
+Its flora, however, was historically disturbed due to the feral goats present on the island during the years 1885-1985.

 Specific sites where plants have been sown in Española